Reporting Sexual or Gender-Based Misconduct

-REPORTING: To make a report or ask questions about reporting obligations, please contact OIE at InstitutionalEquityDearborn@umich.edu or 313-436-9194, or file a report via the online reporting form.
+REPORTING: To make a report or ask questions about reporting obligations, please contact ECRT at ECRT-Dearborn@umich.edu or 313-436-9194, or file a report via the online reporting form.

-TO LEARN IF YOU ARE AN IRO: If you are not sure if you are an Individual with Reporting Obligations (an IRO) or would like to learn more about your obligations as an IRO , take the online educational program Reporting Sexual and Gender Based Misconduct.
+TO LEARN IF YOU ARE AN IRO: This IRO flowchart can help you determine if you are an IRO.
+This online training can, as well, and also helps you learn more about your obligations as an IRO and how to handle a disclosure: Reporting Sexual and Gender Based Misconduct.